 Whether you already invest or are just starting out, you may wonder how to find the right choices from so many possibilities.
 Start by considering your goals, risk tolerance, time horizon and liquidity needs.
 Knowing what you want to achieve makes it easier to find the right mix—or asset allocation—to help you get there.

 - To be eligible for favorable tax treatment afforded to any earnings portion of withdrawals from Section 529 accounts, such withdrawals must be used for “qualified higher education expenses,” as defined in the Internal Revenue Code.
 Any earnings withdrawn that are not used for such expenses are subject to federal income tax and may be subject to a 10% additional federal tax as well as state and local income taxes.

-Asset allocation, diversification and rebalancing do not ensure a profit or protect against loss in declining markets.
+Asset allocation, diversification and rebalancing do not ensure a profit or protect against loss.